biodun-ojo/biodun-ojo/README.md

 ### Hi there, I'm Oretoluwase! 👋

 I'm Oretoluwase, a relatively new Frontend web developer with the hunger to learn more about the software development industry.
-My expertise spans a broad range of Frontend technologies, including JavaScript, HTML5, and CSS3.
+My expertise spans a broad range of Frontend technologies, including JavaScript, HTML5, Bootstrap, SASS, and CSS3.
 <br><br>